 The Financial Literacy Program is all about how to read, derive, and apply relevant financial information to decision making situations.
 Created for managers who are not financial specialists, this program provides a thorough foundation in finance and accounting.

-You will learn how to read, understand, and interpret income statements, cashflow statements and balance sheets.
+This financial literacy training will help you to read, understand, and interpret income statements, cashflow statements and balance sheets.
 An overview of types of financing will be presented and you will develop an understanding of the characteristics of different financing instruments.
 You will be able to effectively apply financial analysis techniques and through that understand the strategic performance goals.
 You will receive a WHU Executive Education Certificate after successfully completing the program.

 |Category||Finance & Accounting|